yuiii1234/stack/README.md

 _Zero-dependency, type-safe Stack component for streamlining flexbox usage in React & React Native._

-No matter which styling solution you use, flexbox always create visual clutter and boilerplate. `<Stack />` supports all flexbox properties directly as named props, making your flexbox components visually cleaner and easier to read.
+You always end up with visual clutter and boilerplate when using flexbox, no matter which styling solution you choose. `<Stack />` supports all flexbox properties directly as named props, making your flexbox components visually cleaner and easier to read.
 For most use cases, you'll only need prop shorthands like `gap`, `vertical`, `center`, and `padding`:

 ```tsx
 <Stack vertical gap center>